 Hello friends, I hope you all are doing great.
-In today’s tutorial, I will show you how to perform Simplest Half Wave Rectification in Proteus.
-In this tutorial, we will design a simple Proteus simulation, where we will use diode for half wave rectification.
+In today's tutorial, I will show you how to perform Simplest Half Wave Rectification in Proteus.
+In this tutorial, we will design a simple Proteus simulation, where we will use a diode for half-wave rectification.

-Before designing Proteus simulation, we will first have a theoretical overview of Half Wave Rectification as it’s always a best approach to read theory before practical (Proteus Simulation).
-So, let’s get started:
+Before designing the Proteus simulation, we will first have a theoretical overview of Half Wave Rectification as it's always the best approach to read theory before practical (Proteus Simulation).
+So, let's get started:

 What is Rectification ???

-- Rectification is an electrical process, which is used to convert Alternating(AC) Voltage into Direct(DC) Voltage using a circuit called rectifier.
+- Rectification is an electrical process, used to convert Alternating(AC) Voltage into Direct(DC) Voltage using a circuit called rectifier.

 - Based on DC output, rectification is divided into two types i.e.